-Safe and efficient operation of your new Conveyor requires that each operator reads and follows all safety precautions and operating procedures contained in this section.
+Safe and efficient operation of your new Collecting Conveyor requires that each operator reads and follows all safety precautions and operating procedures contained in this section.
 Performing the following pre-operation checklist is important for personal safety as well as for continued mechanical soundness and longevity of your new Mayo conveyor.
 The checklist should be performed before operating the conveyor and prior to each operation thereafter.

-- Lubricate the machine according to the schedule prescribed in the "Maintenance Section". - Insure that proper protective gear is in good repair and available for use by each operator.
+- Lubricate the machine according to the schedule prescribed in the "Maintenance Section". - 2.
+Insure that proper protective gear is in good repair and available for use by each operator.
 Make certain that each operator uses the protective gear.
 Protective gear includes but, is not limited to: - Leather gloves - Safety glasses or face shield - Full length protective clothing - Steel toed boots with slip resistant soles.

-- 3. Insure that all safety guards and shields are in good repair and securely in place. - Check that the conveyor belt or chain is centered on the head and tail rollers.
-Adjust if necessary as outlined in the "Maintenance Section". - 5.
-Make sure that all electrical switches are in the OFF position before supplying power. - Check that all electrical connections are tight and cords are routed out of the way or protected. - 7.
-Be sure the working area is clean and dry to prevent tripping or slipping.
+- 3. Insure that all safety guards and shields are in good repair and securely in place. - Check oil level in hydraulic reservoir as prescribed in the "Maintenance Section". - 5.
+Check for hydraulic leaks.
+Tighten fittings or reroute hoses as required to maintain a leak-free system. - Check that the conveyor belt or chain is centered on the head and tail rollers.
+Adjust if necessary as outlined in the "Maintenance Section". - Make sure that all electrical switches are in the OFF position before supplying power. - 8.
+Check that all electrical connections are tight and cords are routed out of the way or protected. - Be sure the working area is clean and dry to prevent tripping or slipping.